xytis/GURPS/Lore/Raagna/Cities/Bardhof/location_8_Overgrown_Hut.md

 larger than average nose, which allows Old Winstan to snore with great acoustic power, about which legends are told.
 His snoring is so great and powerful, that all sheep of Bardhof seem to orient themselves around the snoring Winstan.
-When he wakes up in the afternoon, under his favourite old willow tree, all sheep in the surrounding pastures align for herding back to town.
+When he wakes up in the afternoon, under his favorite old willow tree, all sheep in the surrounding pastures align for herding back to town.
 There were countless incidents of sheep returning to town on their own, just because Winstan was woken early by some unnatural event.